CrowdDotDev/crowd.dev/services/cronjobs/archived_repositories/README.md

 ## Configuration

-The software expects all configuration options to come from environment variables.
+The software expects all configuration options to come from environment variables, or a .env file.
+It uses the dotenv package to load the environment variables from a `.env` file in local development.

 ### For production